Associate Teaching Professor of Linguistics at UC San Diego

 - For each question, I’ll gauge your response and make notes, and when I’ve seen enough, we’ll move onto the next question.

-- At the end, you’ll be given an opportunity to clarify or address any response, to any question, which you’re unhappy with, in case you missed something or wanted to emphasize something you didn’t.
+- At the end, you’ll be given an opportunity to clarify or address any response, to any question, which you’re unhappy with, in case you missed something, you’re afraid you misspoke, or wanted to emphasize something you didn’t previously.

 - Once we’ve finished, I’ll let you know your earned grade, explaining where you lost any points, and you’ll be dismissed.